 With a maximum towing capacity of 5,000 pounds, rugged off-road capability and plenty of cargo space, the Jeep Liberty is a good choice for small families or couples that tow boats or go camping.
 If your travels don't often take you off-road, other small SUVs will deliver better fuel economy and better handling, but few will match the Liberty's capabilities.

 The base four-wheel-drive system is Jeep's Command Trac, a part-time system designed for off-road use.
-Also offered is Selec-Trac II ($445), a full-time system that allows use of four-wheel drive on dry pavement.
+Also offered is Selec-Trac II ($445), a full-time system that allows use of all-wheel drive on dry pavement.
 Both systems have low-range gearing.
-The Sport features include cloth upholstery, air conditioning, tilt steering wheel, 65/35 split folding rear seats, heated power mirrors, power locks, power windows, remote keyless entry, AM/FM/CD/MP3 stereo and auxiliary input jack, vehicle information center, and P225/75R16 all-season tires on aluminum wheels.
+Liberty Sport features include cloth upholstery, air conditioning, tilt steering wheel, 65/35 split folding rear seats, heated power mirrors, power locks, power windows, remote keyless entry, AM/FM/CD/MP3 stereo and auxiliary input jack, vehicle information center, and P225/75R16 all-season tires on aluminum wheels.
 Floor mats come standard.
-Sport options include a Sky Slider canvas sunroof ($1,200); a regular sunroof ($850); Class III towing package with trailer sway control ($545); 235/70R16 all-terrain tires ($180-350, depending on other equipment); skid plates ($225) for the 4x4 model; and the Popular Equipment Group ($995), which includes cargo compartment cover, fog lamps, roof rails, cruise control, external temperature display and compass, and deep-tinted glass.
+Sport options include a Sky Slider canvas sunroof ($1,200); a regular sunroof ($850); Class III towing package with trailer sway control ($545); 235/70R16 all-terrain tires; skid plates ($225).
+The Popular Equipment Group ($995) includes cargo compartment cover, fog lamps, roof rails, cruise control, external temperature display and compass, and deep-tinted glass.

-The Renegade includes skid plates for the transmission, transfer case, front suspension, and engine; transmission oil cooler; tow hooks; and fender flares.
+Liberty Renegade includes skid plates for the transmission, transfer case, front suspension, and engine; transmission oil cooler; tow hooks; and fender flares.
 It is fitted for the more rugged off-roading experience.
-Its options are similar to those of the Sport.
+Options are similar to those of the Sport.

-The Limited comes standard with a 368-watt Infinity sound system with eight speakers, cruise control, leather-wrapped steering wheel with redundant audio and vehicle information center controls, auto-dimming rearview mirror, roof rails, six-way power driver's seat, fold-flat front passenger seat, universal garage door opener, anti-theft alarm, fog lamps, and 235/65R17 all-season tires on aluminum wheels.
-Limited options include an AM/FM/CD/DVD system with HDD navigation ($1,505): the Comfort and Convenience Group, which includes automatic climate control, rear park assist, and remote start ($590); and the Premium Wheel Group, which includes P235/60R18 all-season tires on chrome clad alloy wheels ($1,125).
+Liberty Limited comes with a 368-watt Infinity sound system with eight speakers, cruise control, leather-wrapped steering wheel with redundant audio and vehicle information center controls, auto-dimming rearview mirror, roof rails, six-way power driver's seat, fold-flat front passenger seat, universal garage door opener, anti-theft alarm, fog lamps, and 235/65R17 all-season tires on aluminum wheels.
+Navigation systems include an AM/FM/CD/DVD system with HDD navigation, and Uconnect and a similar system with Garmin navigation.
+The Comfort and Convenience Group includes automatic climate control, rear park assist, and remote start ($595).
+The Premium Wheel Group features P235/60R18 all-season tires on 18-inch chrome clad alloy wheels ($1,125).
 Most of the options available for the Sport are also available for the Limited, where applicable.